techno-canvas/techno-canvas/README.md

 ## ⚡Table of contents for easy navigation:

-> **Legend**
-> - **[👷‍♂️...work in progress]** - Means that I'm still working on that part.
-> - 🔗 - Means that it is a link pointing to some content INSIDE my own GitHub.
-> - ↗️ - Means that it is a link pointing to some content OUTSIDE my GitHub.

 ### Studies on fundamental concepts
 #### Web Development
 - [Web development fundamental concepts](https://github.com/techno-canvas/concepts-web-development) - [work in progress]